NAJ XI vs TAM XI Fantasy Prediction : Najmul XI vs Tamim XI Best Fantasy Picks for Bangladesh Other OD (News) - Sport Act News

 NAJ XI vs TAM XI Team Wicket-Keeper

 Mushfiqur Rahim (Price 10.5) will be our wicket-keeper.
-Rahim is one of the best batsmen in the history of Bangladesh and has 12 List-A hundred under his belt.
-He failed in the last game but he cannot be dropped from the team.
+Rahim is one of the best batsmen in the history of Bangladesh and is in a wonderful form as well.
+He has scored one century and one half-century in the tournament already in just three games.

 NAJ XI vs TAM XI Team Batsmen

 Towhid Hridoy (Price 8.5) will be our batsmen from Najmul XI.
-Hridoy is one of the most promising talents of Bangladesh and has been scoring at an average of 45 in his List-A career.
-He scored a brilliant half-century as well in the last game on these difficult tracks.
+Hridoy is one of the most promising talents of Bangladesh and has been batting really well.
+He has played some valuable knocks already for the side.

 NAJ XI vs TAM XI Team All-Rounders